Travel Diaries: How A Flight Attendant Travels The World

 Tell us about your worst travel experience.
 A friend and I went to Tulum, Mexico and her bags were left at JFK.
 It was all because of standby confusion, since we didn’t get on our initial flight.

-What is your favorite place to visit?
+What is your favourite place to visit?
 Seattle.
 It’s such a nice area with good people and lots of things to do.

 Advertisement